AGLDWG/guidelines/PID-URI-Guidelines-v2.0.md

 `http://linked.data.gov.au/dataset/gnaf/address/GA1234`

 ### 6.2 Registration Process
+This process follows the general process as outlined in Figure 1.

+* *Submitter* must be eligible, as per Req 6
-* *Submitter* requests an allocation for a dataset URI by creating a complete catalogue record for a dataset in the AGLDWG LD Resource Catalogue with status `submitted`.
+  * *Submitter* initiates a requests a PID URI allocation for a dataset URI by creating a complete catalogue record in the AGLDWG LD Resource Catalogue
+  * the resource type must be set to 'dataset'
+  * request approval status to `submitted`
-* *Controlling Committee* inspects request and approves unless there is an obvious issue.
-Catalogue record status set to `approved`.
+* *Controlling Committee* is automatically notified to review the requests by the catalogue
+* *Controlling Committee* reviews the request and approves it if it passes the metadata and Linked Data tests for a dataset described in [Appendix B](#app-b) and [Appendix A](#app-a), respectively
+  * if approved, request approval status to `approved`
+  * if not approved, resource status set to `not approved`
+  * *Submitter* automatically notified of status change
-* *Steward* performs a test to verify the dataset consists only of Linked Data
+* if approved, *Steward* implements a URI redirect to the hosted dataset and tests implementation
+  * if no collisions with existing patterns are found:
+    * if the resource is ready, approval status to `stable`
-* *Steward* implements URI redirect to the hosted dataset, catalogue record status set to `stable`.
+    * if the resource is not ready, else approval status set to `reserved`
+  * if collisions are found, approval status set to `invalid`
+  * *Submitter* notified
 * *Submitting Organization* is free to use allocated URIs

 In the event of more than one request for the same `dataset-id`, application precedent wins, so the first application for a particular `dataset-id`, if successful, will be awarded it.
 Precedents is determined by date of application lodgement, not date of application completion.
+This is also true for other resource types for their respective IDs.

 Requirement | Description | Conformance
 --|--|--
-<a id="req-4"></a>[Req 4] | For a particular dataset-id to be allocated, the applicant must be the first applicant for it whose application is subsequently found eligible for that dataset-id | ***MUST***
+<a id="req-6"></a>[Req 6] | For a particular PID URI to be allocated, the request for that allocation must be the first request for it that is subsequently found eligible | ***MUST***

 ### 6.3 Required Metadata